A step-by-step guide to close bank account(s)

 Step 3:

-Visit any of the UOB branches to inform the bank and close the account(s)
+Visit these UOB branches to close the account(s)

 With a Will